xmos/sw_usb_audio/doc/rst/prog_build_configs.rst

 Quality & testing
 =================

-It is not possible for all build option permutations to be exhaustively tested.
+It is not practical for all build option permutations to be exhaustively tested.
 The `XMOS USB Audio Reference Design` software therefore defines three levels of quality:

     * **Fully Tested** - the configuration is fully supported.
 A product based on it can be immediately put into to a